-17. (1) A staff member may not claim extra remuneration from the Council for performing additional duties beyond his or her job description or expectation, unless the Council has entered into an agreement with a staff member for him or her to perform duties in an acting capacity.
+17. (1) A staff member may not claim extra remuneration from the Council for performing additional duties beyond the staff member's job description or expectation, unless the Council has entered into an agreement with a staff member for the staff member to perform duties in an acting capacity.

-- (2) The chief executive officer may appoint, in terms of the powers delegated to him or her, a staff member to act in a higher post for a period not exceeding three months. - (3) The chief executive officer may only extend the acting period of a staff member after the lapse of the first three months and he or she may only extend such acting period once more for a period not exceeding three months. - (4) The Council must pay an acting allowance to an acting staff member equal to the difference between such acting staff member's basic monthly salary and the minimum notch of the basic monthly salary of the post in which such staff member is acting. - (5) A staff member appointed in an acting position is not entitled to any allowances, special conditions of service or any other form of remuneration linked to the higher position. - (6) The acting allowance is not paid to the acting staff member where that staff member is absent for a continuous period in excess of 30 days. - (7) An acting allowance is not payable in the circumstances where the staff member in the higher position is on leave, on a course, on suspension or any other temporary absence. - (8) The chief executive officer may not retrospectively appoint a staff member as an acting staff member. - (9) An acting allowance allocated to an acting staff member does not form part of the calculation of leave gratuity upon resignation, retirement, death or the discharge of a staff member. - (10) The Council must take all necessary steps to ensure that the vacant position is filled as expeditiously as possible.
+(2) The chief executive officer may appoint, in terms of the powers delegated to the chief executive officer under section 31 of the Act, a staff member to act in a higher post for a period not exceeding three months.

+(3) The chief executive officer may only extend the acting period of a staff member after the lapse of the first three months and the chief executive officer may only extend the acting period once more for a period not exceeding three months.

+(4) The Council must pay an acting allowance to an acting staff member equal to the difference between the acting staff member's basic monthly salary and the minimum notch of the basic monthly salary of the post in which the staff member is acting.

+(5) A staff member appointed in an acting position is not entitled to allowances, special conditions of service or any other form of remuneration linked to the higher position.

+(6) The acting allowance is not paid to the acting staff member where that staff member is absent for a continuous period in excess of 30 days.

+(7) An acting allowance is not payable in the circumstances where the staff member in the higher position is on leave, on a course, on suspension or any other temporary absence.

+(8) The chief executive officer may not retrospectively appoint a staff member as an acting staff member.

+(9) An acting allowance allocated to an acting staff member does not form part of the calculation of leave gratuity upon resignation, retirement, death or the discharge of a staff member.

+(10) The Council must take all necessary steps to ensure that the vacant position is filled as expeditiously as possible.